Karelus/Karelus/README.md

 - MY STACK:
     Frontend - JS, TS, React, jQuery + some Svelte.
     Backend - Python, Django, PHP + some Java.
-    Also comfortable with GIT, Docker, Databases
+    Also comfortable with GIT, Docker, SQL- and NoSQL-databases

 - 📫 You can reach me through my email karel.haapasalo@hotmail.com